 Live Action TV

-- Since they never bother to hide their shananagains from Sgt Shultz, Hogan's Heroes would often be found by the guard doing things they shouldn't be.
-After Hogan gives Shultz an obviously false excuse, he'd grin "Wanna know what we're really doing?"
+- Since they never bother to hide their shananagains from Sgt Schultz, Hogan's Heroes would often be found by the guard doing things they shouldn't be.
+After Hogan gives Schultz an obviously false excuse, he'd grin "Wanna know what we're really doing?"
 Followed by Schultz thinking better of it.
 "I know nothing!
-I was never even here!, I never even got up in the morning!"
+I was never even here!, I never even got up this morning!"

 - Also in Blackadder the Third, when Prince George describes what the Naughty Hellfire Club does to people who don't pay their dues:

 Blackadder: —yes!
 Yes!
 Yes!
 All right!...There's no need to hammer it home.

 Prince George: As a matter of fact, they do often have to—